nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	if process complains that it lacks a source.ver
 	Add file under Special_config_filesToReview
-	Edit.
-If you are building from core, without a version, then =master
+	Edit using cygwin vi or vim:  If you are building from core, without a version, then edit sources.ver

+	sources_ver=master